 The Nissan Kicks is a stylish subcompact crossover that was new in North America in 2018.
 It's based on the Nissan Versa sedan and shares much of its running gear.
 The Kicks is available in S, SV, and SR trim levels.

-With the Kicks, Nissan has a rival for small compact SUVs such as the Chevy Trax, Hyundai Kona, Ford EcoSport, and Honda HR-V.
+With the Kicks, Nissan has a rival for subcompact SUVs such as the Chevy Trax, Hyundai Venue, Ford EcoSport, and Honda HR-V.

 The new Nissan Kicks

 Though it lacks the polarizing visual flair of the Nissan Juke, the Kicks isn't short on stylistic personality.
 Its most distinctive feature is its side profile, with a rearmost roof pillar that kicks (see what we did there?) upward and is painted black to give the illusion of a floating roof.
 Unpainted lower bumpers hint at off-roady ruggedness, but the Kicks isn't available with all-wheel drive—it's front-wheel drive for now.
 Despite its relatively short stature, Nissan says that a 6-footer can easily load and unload the Kicks without ducking underneath the rear hatch.